-Think back to step 1 above – how much income will you need each year to meet your desired lifestyle in retirement?
+Think back to the first step above – how much income will you need each year to meet your desired lifestyle in retirement?
 Remember, most of us will be retired for 20 years or more.

 Do you have enough super to fund the retirement you want?
 Try our Retirement Projection Calculator to see if you’re on track.

 Regardless of whether you’re on track or not, having a personal financial plan in place will make it more likely that you’ll meet your retirement goals.